ItsAdam01/Lynx/site/content/docs/development/implementation_story.md

 - [x] Recursive directory watching and anomaly detection logic.
 - [x] Structured JSON logging and Asynchronous Webhook alerting.
 - [x] Fully integrated, non-blocking alerting pipeline.
-- [x] Automated build system and cross-compilation with `Makefile`.
+- [x] Automated build system and cross-platform CI/CD.
-- [x] Final codebase vetting and end-to-end proof-of-concept validation.
-- [x] GitHub Actions CI/CD pipeline for automated testing and releases.
-- [x] Verified Discord and Slack compatibility for webhook alerts.
+- [x] Verified Discord/Slack compatibility with visual proof.
-- [x] Implemented dynamic severity levels (WARNING/CRITICAL).
-- [x] Added ignore pattern support and configuration file integrity verification.
-- [x] Implemented Event Debouncing to prevent alert spam from atomic saves.
-- [x] **Implemented Self-Protection Alerting for baseline/config tampering.**
+- [x] **Implemented custom ownership license and final visual assets.**

 > "A project is never truly finished, it's just ready for its next version.
 This journey has given me the foundation I need for a career in cybersecurity." - *Signing off on the Summer 2025 roadmap.*